Jim Rhodes (developer): Defective housing

-Numerous lawsuits were filed against Rhodes for defective housing.
-He has blamed such lawsuits on corrupt lawyers, stating that they had recruited clients to sue housing developers for minor issues.
+Rhodes has attributed many lawsuits on corrupt lawyers, stating that they had recruited clients to sue housing developers for minor issues.
 Rhodes said, "I'm sure some cases have some merit.
 But I also think they might be playing a little fast and loose in making allegations that are not substantiated."
-In 1999, the Nevada State Contractors Board suspended the contractor license for Rhodes Homes following complaints from 19 homeowners about construction defects.
-One couple had more than 30 problems with their house, and the suspension occurred due to Rhodes Homes' slow response to repair the couple's house.
-The slow response was blamed on an employee who was fired because of it.
-The suspension lasted a year, and it came after the board adopted stricter policies.
-Rhodes Homes was also fined $5,000.
+A total of 43 complaints were filed against Rhodes with the Nevada State Contractors Board from 2002 to 2007.
+Nearly half of those complaints were determined to be unfounded.